 Drink Alcohol Only in Moderation

 If you don’t drink alcohol, there’s no reason to start.
-If you choose to drink, it’s important to have only a moderate (limited) amount.
-And some people should not drink at all, like women who are pregnant or might be pregnant — and people with certain health conditions.
+If you choose to drink, having only a moderate (limited) amount can lower your risk for health problems caused by drinking.
+Some people shouldn’t drink at all, like people younger than 21 years, people who are pregnant or might be pregnant, and people with certain health conditions.

 What is a moderate amount of alcohol?